vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

         metaAddress:"127.0.0.1:9559"
         space:"test"
         label:"person"
-        # config the fields you want to export from nebula
+        # config the fields you want to export from nebula.
+If you want to export all properties, you can set this parameter to empty, that is `fields: []`.
         fields: [nebula-field-0, nebula-field-1, nebula-field-2]
         noFields:false  # default false, if true, just export id
         partition: 60